jianliao/your-source-to-prompt.html/README.md

 9. **Custom Preamble & Goal**: Prepend your combined output with a preamble and a stated goal so the LLM understands the context and your intentions before reading the code.

-10. **Export/Import Presets**: Share or backup your presets easily.
+10. **Export/Import Presets**: Share or backup your presets easily so you don't need to waste time selecting the same complex grouping of files over and over again!

+11. **User Friendly UI with Dark Mode**: It looks nice and is easy to get started, with comprehensive tooltips explaining what everything does.

 ---